Call Us: +32 2 466 00 16

 • Defining and using secrets

-• Integrating with Azure using Publish Profiles or Service Principals
+• Integrating with Azure using Service Principals

 • LAB: Setting up a build definition to build and test your deployment target